ForestAdmin/agent-nodejs/docs/deployment/environments.md

 #### Set your environment variables

 The final step requires that you add environment variables to your server.
-Follow on-screen instructions:
+Follow the on-screen instructions:

 ![](../assets/environment-deploy-step-3.png)